 Allin’s AEW debut came at Fyter Fest, which took place this past June, against Cody.
 As the underdog, Allin found himself on the defensive for most of the match.
 The bout also provided a platform for the Washington native to exhibit his high-risk style, including a Coffin Drop that resulted in him landing back first on the ring apron.
 The match had no clear winner, as Allin and Cody ended up wrestling in the promotion’s first draw.
 Afterward, Shawn Spears raced down the ramp before greeting Cody with a controversial chair shot to the head.
 While it could be argued that this moment took away from the match itself, it cannot be denied that Allin earned the attention of those that were previously unfamiliar with his work.

 Following the aforementioned time limit draw, Allin was announced for Fight for the Fallen, which will take place in August.
 At Fight for the Fallen, Allin will team with Havoc and Joey Janela to take on Maxwell Jacob Friedman, Guevara, and Spears in six-man tag team action.
-Though not a tag team specialist, Allin will have to learn to work with his teammates if he plans on having his arm raised.
 From there, the sky is limit for the wrestler once known as “The Invisible Man.”

 Previous AEW Talent Previews: